 - Questions to ask when buying an evaporator

-- How to handle bumping and foaming of solvents during evaporation
+- How to deal with solvent bumping and foaming during lab evaporation